dataledgerlabs/TxGuard/README.md

 # <span style="color:#198110">III.
 Project Overview</span>

-**TxGuard** is a decentralized application (Dapp) delivering descriptive analytics and natural language querying of Qubic tick data, covering transaction patterns, identities behaviours, and risk factors.
-It enhances regulatory compliance, sharpens decision-making, and sets the stage for predictive analytics.
+**TxGuard** is a Business-to-Artificial Intelligence (B2AI) Agent that enables natural language queries to deliver actionable descriptive analytics from Qubic tick data, including transaction patterns, identity behaviors, and risk factors.
+Aligned with the **BUIDL** philosophy, TxGuard drives active engagement with blockchain technology by empowering users to harness data effectively.
+It strengthens regulatory compliance, enhances decision-making, and lays the foundation for predictive analytics.

 - **Phase 1 (Incubation)**: Establish a robust pipeline for tick data extraction, curation, and descriptive analytics with natural language access.